 Netherwood Youth and Family Hub

-Open: We are open to young people and families Monday to Friday, 11am to 4pm, by appointment.
-Youth club sessions run Monday to Friday, 5.30 to 8.30 pm – please check before coming in.
+Open: We are open to young people and families Monday to Friday, 10am to 5pm, by appointment.
+Youth club sessions run Monday to Thursday, 5.30 to 8.30pm and Friday, 4.30 to 7.30pm – please check before turning up.

 Youth Early Help - helping young people to succeed